jgray33/portfolio/README.md

 # Portfolio

-> Created a portfolio that can showcase my talents to prospecitve employers
+> Created a portfolio that can showcase my talents to prospective employers

 ## Access the finished project

 Click [here](https://jgray33.github.io/portfolio/) to go to my finished project

-### Critera my finished project met
+### Criteria my finished project met

 - GIVEN I need to sample a potential employee's previous work
 - WHEN I load their portfolio